k-rakko/Practice-tools-for-stackers/README.md

 # recognize-pieces-color

 ## Overview
-If you are NOT serious block game player, this DOESN'T makes any sense.
+This program DOESN'T makes any sense if you are NOT serious block game player.
 This is practice tools for Tetris-like Block game written in python.

 ## Demo